Honda seeks to recover U.S. market share; Mazda, Subaru grow

 TOKYO Honda Motor Co (7267.T) aims to recover market share in its biggest market the United States, where it slightly dropped in the first half of 2013, banking that its redesigned SUV will help boost sales.

-The U.S. market is seeing the strongest pace of annual sales in more than five years, as the world's biggest economy picks up speed and the Federal Reserve considers tapering its stimulus program.
+The U.S. market is seeing the strongest pace of annual sales in more than five years, as the world's biggest economy picks up speed and the Federal Reserve considers tapering its stimulus programme.

 But in the first six months of 2013, Honda's market share has shrunk by 0.1 percentage points despite its vehicle sales jumping 6 percent from a year ago, as rivals have posted stronger growth helped by sales of light trucks.

 "Pickups and SUVs are growing in the U.S. market, helping the Detroit-based carmakers...
-Our light-truck supply was relatively low, but we are introducing a new model," Honda Executive Vice President Tetsuo Iwamura told reporters on Wednesday.
+Our light-truck supply was relatively low, but we are introducing a new model," Iwamura told reporters on Wednesday.
 He referred to the MDX, a SUV by Honda's luxury brand Acura that went on sale in June in the United States.

 Honda's truck sales rose 6 percent year-on-year in Jan-June.
 General Motors (GM.N), the biggest carmaker in the United States, saw truck sales climb 13 percent during the same period, while No.2 Ford (F.N) saw truck sales grow 14 percent.